karkael64/php-async/README.md

 ## Use Promise class

 A Promise is commonly used to flat asynchronous and verbose functions.
-It follows JavaScript standard but also add `$args` to send it in Promise function as parameter.
+It follows JavaScript standard.

 File `test/promise.php` :
 ``` php